ashwinkumar12345/ethereum-app2/README.md

 - At a basic level, you need to store two basic pieces of information in the contract:
 - Variables:
-    - manager - Address of the person who created the contract
+    - manager - A variable to store the address of the person who created the contract
-    - players - Array of addresses of the list of people who have entered (as soon as somebody sends ether to the contract, they are automatically entered into it)
+    - players - An array of addresses of the people who have entered the contract (as soon as somebody sends ether to the contract, they are automatically entered into it)
 - Functions:
-    - enter - A function that someone can send ether to and enter the contract
+    - enter - A function that someone can send ether to enter the contract
-    - pickWinner - A function that randomly pick a winner and send them the entire contents of the prize pool
+    - pickWinner - A function that randomly picks a winner and sends them the entire amount of ether from the prize pool

 <a name="basicsoliditytypes"></a>
 > ## Basic Solidity Types